Updated March 31, 2026

 - South Dakota businesses with 1+ employees are required to carry workers' compensation insurance, subject to listed exemptions such as sole proprietors, partners, and some agricultural workers.

-- South Dakota requires businesses to maintain proof of general liability coverage for most commercial leases, so a dojo may need evidence of coverage before signing or renewing space.
+- Most commercial leases in South Dakota require proof of general liability coverage, so a dojo may need evidence of coverage before signing or renewing space.

 - Commercial auto liability in South Dakota has minimum limits of $25,000/$50,000/$25,000 if a studio uses a covered vehicle for business purposes.